 - Later, in Java 8, Permanent Generation has been completely removed.

-So in the latest JVMs, String pool is a special area in heap memory allocated for storing the String literals.
+So in the latest JVMs, the String pool is a special area in heap memory allocated for storing the String literals.

 Though the String pool has been moved from Permgen space to heap memory area, all the concepts around the String creation, literals, objects and interning have not changed.